bcarlborg/personal-site/src/blog/my-gnu-make-study-guide/content.md

 ### 📜 Simple Rules

+- Rules are really the core of of what makes make.
+The way make builds your project is entirely determined by the rules you write.
+- There are many ways to write complex rules, but rules follow the same basic syntax that is exemplified by simple rules.
 - A simple rule specifies a file to build as its target and has one or many files as prerequisites.

 ```